 The New York City Department of Education (“DOE”) services a diverse population of students, parents and families.
 The DOE also employs staff members with diverse backgrounds and perspectives.
 In recognition of that multi-faceted diversity, the DOE shares a strong commitment to diversity and inclusion.

-The DOE recognizes the importance of diversity in procurement.
+The DOE also recognizes the importance of diversity in procurement and partnering with our surrounding communities with a shared mission for student success and equitable outcomes.
 As a result, the DOE engages in outreach initiatives to enhance the abilities of Minority and Women-Owned Business Enterprises to compete and meaningfully participate in the DOE procurement process.
-The DOE’s annual diversity and inclusion plan will detail the outreach initiatives undertaken pursuant to this policy and Education Law § 2590 h(51).
+The DOE also supports families and seeks to increase the public’s understanding of DOE’s key policies to foster empowerment and collaboration within our communities.
+The DOE’s annual Diversity and Inclusion Strategic Report and Plan will detail the outreach initiatives undertaken pursuant to this policy and Education Law § 2590 h(51).

 The DOE’s commitment to diversity is reinforced by workplace policies, including the DOE’s Non-Discrimination Policy – Chancellor’s Regulation A-830.
 The DOE reaffirms its commitment to the principles of equal employment opportunity for all employees and applicants.
-As noted in the Non-Discrimination Policy, it is the policy of the DOE to provide equal employment opportunities without regard to actual or perceived race, color, religion, creed, ethnicity, national origin, alienage, citizenship status, age, marital status, partnership status, disability, sexual orientation, gender (sex), military status, unemployment status, caregiver status, consumer credit history, prior record of arrest or conviction (except as permitted by law), predisposing genetic characteristics, or status as a victim of domestic violence, sexual offenses or stalking, and to maintain an environment free of harassment on any of the above-noted grounds, including sexual harassment or retaliation.
-It is also the policy of the DOE to provide equal educational opportunities without regard to actual or perceived race, color, religion, creed, ethnicity, national origin, alienage, citizenship status, disability, sexual orientation, gender (sex) or weight, and to maintain an environment free of harassment on any of the above-noted grounds, including sexual harassment or retaliation.
+As noted in the Non-Discrimination Policy, it is the policy of the DOE to provide equal employment opportunities without regard to actual or perceived race, color, religion, creed, ethnicity, national origin, alienage, citizenship status, age, marital status, partnership status, disability, sexual orientation, gender, military status, unemployment status, caregiver status, consumer credit history, prior record of arrest or conviction (except as permitted by law), predisposing genetic characteristics, salary history, sexual and reproductive health decisions, or status as a victim of domestic violence, sexual offenses or stalking, and to maintain an environment free of harassment on any of the above-noted grounds, including sexual harassment or retaliation.
+DOE employees must also not engage in discriminatory behavior and/or harassment on the basis of any of the above-protected classifications towards other individuals who do business with the DOE, use DOE facilities, or otherwise enact with the DOE.
+It is also the policy of the DOE to provide equal educational opportunities, including ensuring that all students are provided access to DOE programs, services, activities, and facilities, without regard to actual or perceived race, color, religion, creed, ethnicity, national origin, alienage, citizenship status, age, disability, sexual orientation, gender or weight, and to maintain an environment free of harassment on any of the above-noted grounds, including sexual harassment or retaliation.
 The DOE is committed to establishing both a workplace and school environment free of discrimination.
 As such, it is DOE policy to comply with all applicable federal, state, and local laws pertaining to discrimination and equal employment opportunity.

 Approved by the Panel for Educational Policy on September 14, 2011.